mdwelker10/discord-bot-aigis/README-AI.md

 <p align="center">
 <img src="attachments/aigis-marin-2.png" alt="Aigis giving a better character analysis than Marin" width="700"/>
 </p>
 I'm not quite sure why she looks at Ikutsuki in such a positive light here.
+These screenshots were also taken with Llama 70b turbo and not sonnet.

 ## Using Aigis
 When using Aigis' AI functionality, there are ways you can customize her behavior.
 This includes: